mskill/malika/SSH Key.md

 `cat ~/.ssh/id_rsa.pub | clip`

-- Now, Open GitHub > Setting > SSH and GPG keys, Click 'New SSH Key' and use CTRL + V to paste the key that we copied using the clip command.
+- Now, Open GitHub and go to Setting

+SSH and GPG keys, Click 'New SSH Key' and use CTRL + V to paste the key that we copied using the clip command.

 - Click 'Add' and now follow the further instructions given in the reading.